Swappy-cmd/Swappy-cmd/README.md

 ### 📝 About Me:
 - 🎓 **First-year BTech CSE Core student at RVCE.**
 - 💻 **Passionate about coding, currently deep into C++ & DSA.**
-- 🚀 **Developed multiple JavaScript games like Angry Birds, Flappy Bird & Many More.**
+- 🚀 **Developed multiple JavaScript games like Angry Birds, Flappy Bird ,crome dino run & Many More.**
 - 🛠️ **Built a project on Dyson Sphere with my team (more on LinkedIn).**
 - ✨ **Aspiring web developer, problem solver & future entrepreneur.**
 - ☀️ **Stargazer, Rain Lover, and Deep Thinker.**